pulibrary/princeton_ansible/roles/ruby_app/README.md

 ## Updating just the vars

-To update the rails app env vars in your application but nothing else, run your playbook with --tags=site_config
+To update the ruby app env vars in your application but nothing else, run your playbook with --tags=site_config

 ## Role Variables